lucapette/deloominator/docs/developers-manual.md

 ### Golden files

-Our test suite has fixtures files that facilitates both test setup, as in the case of the SQL scripts to create databases, and test assertion.
-Golden files are a technique to handle fixtures files that are used in assertion.
+Our test suite has fixtures files that facilitate both test setup, as in the case of the SQL scripts to create databases, and test assertion.
+Golden files are a technique to handle fixtures files used in assertion.
 It works this way:

 - You store complex output you expect (like a JSON response for example) in a file and use it to compare it to the actual outcome of a test